sundai-club/git-paid/README.md

 - `components/` (`Login.js`, `BountyList.js`, `CreateBountyForm.js`, `ClaimBounty.js`) are reusable UI components.
 - `api/bounty.js` contains helper functions for calling backend API endpoints.
 - Styling is done with TailwindCSS (see `styles/global.css` and Tailwind config).

+### Radius SDK Integration

+The application uses the Radius SDK for blockchain-based escrow functionality.
+The integration works as follows:

+### Escrow Creation (On Bounty Creation)
+When a repository owner creates a bounty, the funds are immediately transferred to an escrow account.
+This ensures that the funds are locked and available for the bounty winner.

+1. The bounty creator submits the bounty details including the amount.
+2. The application verifies the GitHub issue exists and is open.
+3. The application creates an escrow transaction using the Radius SDK.
+4. The funds are transferred from the owner's account to the escrow account.
+5. The bounty is created in the database with the escrow transaction ID.

+### Escrow Release (On Bounty Completion)
+When a GitHub issue associated with a bounty is closed, the funds are automatically released to the bounty claimer.

+1. GitHub sends a webhook notification to the application when an issue is closed.
+2. The application verifies the webhook signature using the webhook secret.
+3. The application checks if there's a bounty associated with the closed issue.
+4. If the bounty is claimed, the application releases the funds from escrow to the claimer.
+5. The bounty status is updated to "COMPLETED" in the database.

+### Development Mode
+During development, you can use mock implementations of the Radius SDK functions by setting `USE_MOCK_RADIUS="true"` in your `.env` file.
+This allows you to test the application without connecting to the actual blockchain.

+### Production Setup
+For production, you need to set up the following:

+1. **Radius RPC Endpoint**: You can obtain a Radius testnet RPC endpoint from [Radius Testnet Access](https://docs.radiustech.xyz/radius-testnet-access).
+2. **Ethereum Private Key**: You need an Ethereum private key for transaction signing.
+See [Ethereum Account Creation](https://ethereum.org/en/developers/docs/accounts/).
+3. **Escrow Address**: This is the default address where funds will be held in escrow.

+Make sure to set `USE_MOCK_RADIUS="false"` in production to use the actual blockchain integration.

+### GitHub Webhook Setup

+To enable automatic release of funds when issues are closed, you need to set up a GitHub webhook:

+1. Go to your GitHub repository settings.
+2. Navigate to "Webhooks" and click "Add webhook".
+3. Set the Payload URL to `https://your-backend-url/webhooks/github`.
+4. Set the Content type to `application/json`.
+5. Generate a secure webhook secret and set it in both the GitHub webhook settings and your `.env` file as `GITHUB_WEBHOOK_SECRET`.
+6. Select "Let me select individual events" and choose only "Issues" events.
+7. Make sure the webhook is active and click "Add webhook".

+The webhook will notify the application when issues are opened, closed, or modified.
+The application will only process "closed" events for issues that have associated bounties.

 ### Deployment